timm/tested/docs/onMath.md

 As the what value of $p$ to use:
 - $p=1$ is the  Manhattan distance  (taxicab distance);
 - $p=2$ is the standard Euclidean distance.
-- officially [^aggarwal]  in High dimensions (20 for synthetic data, 168 for the Musk Dataset,
+- officially [^agg01]  in High dimensions (20 for synthetic data, 168 for the Musk Dataset,
       32 for the breast cancer, 34 for Ionosphere)
   - fractional norm distance metrics ($p\lt 1$) work better than large $p$.

-[^aggarwal]: Aggarwal, Charu & Hinneburg, Alexander & Keim, Daniel.
+[^agg01]: Aggarwal, Charu & Hinneburg, Alexander & Keim, Daniel.
 (2002).
   [On the Surprising Behavior of Distance Metric in High-Dimensional Space](https://www.researchgate.net/publication/30013021_On_the_Surprising_Behavior_of_Distance_Metric_in_High-Dimensional_Space)
   First publ. in: Database theory, ICDT 200, 8th International Conference, London, UK, January 4 - 6, 2001 / Jan Van den Bussche ... (eds.).